intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

 `gas-container-cards:card0,card1|card2,card3`.
 Enabling the fractional-resource support in the plugin without running such an annotation adding scheduler extender in the cluster will only slow down GPU-deployments, so do not enable this feature unnecessarily.

+In multi-tile systems, containers can request individual tiles to improve GPU resource usage.
+Tiles targeted for containers are specified to pod via `gas-container-tiles` annotation where the the annotation value describes a set of card and tile combinations.
+For example in a two container pod, the annotation could be `gas-container-tiles:card0:gt0+gt1|card1:gt1,card2:gt0`.
+Similarly to `gas-container-cards`, the container details are split via `|`.
+In the example above, the first container gets tiles 0 and 1 from card 0, and the second container gets tile 1 from card 1 and tile 0 from card 2.

 > **Note**: It is also possible to run the GPU device plugin using a non-root user.
 To do this, the nodes' DAC rules must be configured to device plugin socket creation and kubelet registration.